 Our doctoral students conduct research across a range of themes in assessment and digital learning.

 Rebecca Awdry is undertaking her PhD on the top of assignment outsourcing, including assignment bidding sites, bespoke essay mill services, peer-to-peer sharing sites and obtaining work from others.
 She is exploring the applicability of criminological theories of deviance to contract cheating in higher education.
 Rebecca is conducting an international research component to establish whether there are differences in outsourcing behaviours across different languages.
-Associate Professor Phillip Dawson and Associate Professor Wendy Sutherland-Smith are supervising the work.
+Professor Phillip Dawson and Associate Professor Wendy Sutherland-Smith are supervising the work.

 Rebecca has spent 13 years working within higher education in Wales, England, Oman and Australia.
 Her roles have focused on the areas of improving academic quality, academic policy and governance, teaching and learning practices, and learning analytics.